-Our outdoor spaces and the Judith Tunnel Trail – Patios surround the South Mountain Environmental Education Center, including a small picnic area, courtyard, and a Nature Play space set up on weekends, October through April.
-The Judith Tunnell trailhead is located just beyond the South Mountain Environmental Education Center.
+Our outdoor spaces and the Judith Tunell Trail – Patios surround the South Mountain Environmental Education Center, including a small picnic area, courtyard, and a Nature Play space set up on weekends, October through April.
+The Judith Tunell trailhead is located just beyond the South Mountain Environmental Education Center.
 Consisting of two connected half mile loops, this side-walked trail provides access for all levels of mobility.
 The inner loop has little elevation, and the second loop has a moderate slope, dubbed the ‘Challenge’ loop.
 Several benches dot the trail, and three ramadas offer seating and shade.
 Great views, beautiful scenery, occasional animal sightings and interpretative signage offer a rich desert experience for all.

 South Mountain Trails & Roadways